DALLAS AREA RAPID TRANSIT PROJECTS:

 THE ECONOMIC IMPACTS OF THE DALLAS-FT.
 WORTH CREATIVE ECONOMY

 The Dallas Ft.
 Worth region’s creative economy is an important component of the region’s overall economy.
 It is the leading creative economy in the state of Texas and also among the largest nationwide.
 The Dallas-Ft.
 Worth creative economy offers substantial economic impacts and also outperformed the growth rate of the nation’s creative economy in the post-recessionary period of 2010 to 2015.
 Beyond economic impacts, the region’s creative economy has driven the development of cultural districts and may be a contributing factor helping to retain and attract an educated, highly skilled workforce and creating a “buzz” that plays a role in the decision-making process of firms looking to relocate to the region.
+Download the report here

 THE ECONOMIC IMPACT OF CHILDREN’S HEALTH 2015

 The purpose of this study is to measure the significant economic impact that Children’s Health has on the DFW economy.
 The Economic Research Group (ERG) team at the University of North Texas calculated the annual economic impact for the fiscal year 2015.
 The economic impact analysis is based on Children’s Health’s audited financial statements.
 As a consequence, this study captures all financial activity conducted by the hospital and reported through their audited and compliant systems.
 This analysis includes expenditure items, such as purchases of tangible goods and related services, payroll for all staff, capital improvements, physical plant, and other healthcare services.
+You can find the link to the report here.

 PLACE BRANDING: VIABLE DEVELOPMENT STRATEGY OR PRACTITIONER PLACEBO